By the time of Galileo,

 The Coulomb force is an incredibly strong force, which we usually do not notice because ordinary matter is electrically neutral.
 However, on the atomic scale, any slight change in the arrangement of electrons in atoms, or change in the arrangement of atoms, can produce a substantial force that can create a highly stable bound system.

-Molecules are bound quantum systems and so have a ground state and excited states.
+Back to individual molecules!
+They are individually bound quantum systems and so have a ground state and excited states.
 One simple model of excited states uses a quantum harmonic oscillator solution.

 Note that for small oscillations

-the harmonic oscillato potential is a fair approximation to the
+the harmonic oscillator potential is a fair approximation to the

 realistic interaction potential between two atoms in a molecule.